nicksherron/logstash-filter-greynoise/README.md

 ## Documentation

-The Greynoise filter adds information about IP addresses from logstash events via the Greynoise API.
+The GreyNoise filter adds information about IP addresses from logstash events via the GreyNoise API.

 GreyNoise is a system that collects and analyzes data on Internet-wide scanners.
 GreyNoise collects data on benign scanners such as Shodan.io, as well as malicious actors like SSH and telnet worms.